 - 1 zucchini (courgette), small-medium (around 4-5oz, 115-140g)

 - ½ red pepper similar weight to zucchini

 - 1 cob corn husked

-Put the couscous in the stock, bring to the boil and simmer for around 10-12minutes until it is cooked and tender.
-Drain off any excess stock and rinse gently then place in a bowl.
+- Place the couscous and stock in a pot, bring to the boil and simmer for around 10-12 minutes until it is cooked and tender.
+Drain off any excess stock then place in a bowl.
 (Note if you like, you can toast the dry couscous in a little oil before adding warm stock and simmering.)

-While the couscous is cooking, cut the zucchini into thick, diagonal slices, cut the 1/2 pepper in half.
-Drizzle the zucchini slices and fava bean pods in a little olive oil (no more than around a tablespoon in all) and rub in.
-Add a little salt to the fava beans.
+- While the couscous is cooking, cut the zucchini into thick slices, cut the ½ pepper in half.
+Drizzle the zucchini slices and pepper with a little olive oil (no more than around ½ tablespoon in all) and rub in.

-Place the zucchini slices, pepper chunks, fava bean pods and corn on the grill and cook until all are cooked - with a little dark grill marks is fine but you don't want them overly cooked.
+- Place the zucchini slices, pepper chunks and corn on the grill and cook until all are cooked - with a little dark grill marks is fine but you don't want them overly cooked.
 The time will depend on your grill but will be around 10mins.

-Chop the zucchini and pepper into bite-size or smaller chunks, pop the beans out of the pods and cut the corn kernels from the cob.
+- Chop the zucchini and pepper into bite-size or smaller chunks and cut the corn kernels from the cob.
 Add all to the couscous, along with the chopped tomatoes, parsley and the vinaigrette and mix through and serve.
 Can also be served cold/room temperature.